WhittonWorks/pocket-pool-technician-react/README.md

-Perfect — here’s your entire README.md expanded with a clear new section for the templates.
-I kept all of the Create React App boilerplate at the bottom so nothing is lost, and only added a Repository Structure section that includes /templates.

 # Pocket Pool Technician (React Build)

 **React-based diagnostic app for pool service technicians — JSON-driven, offline-ready, and built to scale across all pool equipment.**